 Beth has served as President or Programs chair of multiple Officers’ Wives Clubs around the world.
 She loves musical theater and has won an international award as Musical Director at the community theater level.

 A lover of antiques and history, Beth earned the title of Quilt Appraiser from the American Quilters Society and has curated exhibits and lectures for clubs and elderhostels throughout the southeast.
 She no longer appraises actively, and has turned her focus to ancestry.

 Beth is currently writing a book entitled ‘Finally Fabulous’ that chronicles her adoption story.

 Beth is married to Eric Wagenaar as well as mother to three children, a son-in-law, and three dogs.

-Barbara Collins, Volunteer Coordinator
+Barbara Collins, Secretary and Volunteer Coordinator

 Barb was born and raised in the Rochester NY area.
 She worked as a quality Assurance Technician at Diamond Packaging in Henrietta NY for 34 years.
 Barb retired in 2020 and she and her husband moved to Three Mile Bay.

 "We are very happy living here.
 People are so friendly and easy going.